lerer-veracode/Veracode-manual-for-GitHub/README.md

 ## Introduction

-This manual incorporate few option Veracode customers can use to integrate Veracode Scanning solutions with their own workflow processes.
+This page (or manual) incorporate few option which Veracode customers can use to integrate Veracode Scanning solutions within their own workflow processes.

-From the previous sentence we can see that all our discussed concepts and work will be around and within GitHub workflow and unavoidably GitHub Actions.
+The following discussed concepts are valid for all CI/CD, however, the examples given here focus on GitHub workflow and unavoidably GitHub Actions implementations.

 ## The basic

-The base of our integration is achievable via script running within the workflows.
-These script will look very similar to what you would run locally on your PC to do any of the listed scan types.
+As most integration options, the most basic is integration via script running within the workflows.
+These script will look very similar to what you would run locally on your PC to do any supported scan types.